MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/PSConfigHelp/welcome-to-the-sharepoint-products-configuration-wizard.md

  **Summary:** Learn how to use the SharePoint Products Configuration Wizard in SharePoint Server.

-The SharePoint Products Configuration Wizard performs basic tasks that require minimal user input and that must be performed to start SharePoint Central Administration, or that cannot be performed anywhere else.
+The SharePoint Products Configuration Wizard performs basic tasks that require minimal user input and that must be performed to start SharePoint Central Administration, or that can't be performed anywhere else.

 In addition to using the configuration wizard to perform the initial configuration, you can use the configuration wizard at any time to perform the following tasks: